Home

 Here, as elsewhere, the wingspread of the just-do-one-thing approach depends upon three things: your inclination, your quest, and the moment.

 Moreover, you can choose from a variety of tasks.
-If you have a couple of minutes, it might be clearing the toast clutter from the counter.
+If you have a couple of minutes, "one thing" might be clearing the toast clutter from the counter.
 If you have almost no time at all, maybe you simply put the toaster away.
 If the toaster stays out at your house, maybe you put away the bread and butter.
 Doing one thing could also be emptying the entire dishwater—or merely loading your lunch plate and utensils.

 Maybe it's wiping All the countertops, or wiping only one.
 The point to remember is that Just One Thing can be an entire task, or merely a single step within the overall task.
 Your time and inclination will determine which.